What It Is to Burn: Composition and lyrics

-Musically, What It Is to Burn has been classed as emo, hardcore punk, pop punk and post-hardcore, with sporadic touches of electronic music.
+Musically, What It Is to Burn has been classed as emo, hardcore punk, pop punk, post-hardcore, and nu metal with sporadic touches of electronic music.
 The album received comparisons to the music of Glassjaw, New Found Glory, Linkin Park, and Blink-182.
 Barcalow switches between crooning and screaming on What It Is to Burn; though he has a pop punk-inspired vocal delivery, his screams were compared to the likes of Palumbo and Deftones frontman Chino Moreno.
 The writing process revolved around Finch jamming.
 Linares said they could sometimes write a song in two hours, and at other times take a whole day.
 Collectively, Strohmeyer said it took a year to write all the material on the album, which was done at either Strohmeyer or Pappas' home.
 He also said that if they did not go with Trombino, they would be "less electronics", adding that he was "such a genius when it comes to programming [...] he came up with some of the most amazing beats".
 They had an acoustic song, "Once Upon My Night Stand", which was dropped as it did not fit the atmosphere of the album.

 The opening track, "New Beginnings", begins with a distorted guitar fading in, before the song shifts to aggressive power chords and octave parts.
 The song sets the tone for What It Is to Burn with its memorable melodies and tuneful choruses.
 Barcalow said "Letters to You" was about the "emotion of being away from somebody and missing them and trying to keep them happy through communication because you can’t physically see them".
 His vocals on the song border on near-screamo in places.
 Despite the track having three-part harmonies, it was written when the only members in the band who could sing were Barcalow and Strohmeyer.
 Palumbo's singing voice on "Grey Matter" recalled Bad Brains frontman H.R.
 "Awake" was one of Finch's oldest songs, which Barcalow said is about a couple resolving an argument.
 "Project Mayhem" initially existed as a two-minute track, before Trombino altered it into the final version, and incorporated programming.
 "Ender" begins with a subdued intro that steadily coalesces by the third minute, when it progresses with a constant piano part, and ends with an ambient instrumental section.
 "What It Is to Burn" is written from the perspective of a man in hell sending a letter to his partner.
 Barcalow said it dealt with loneliness and being able to relate with someone that is also experiencing that same emotion.